kbaseincubator/deploy_dev/README.md

     ./scripts/client.sh

-If you encounter problems when trying to deploy, you can look at the README file (https://github.com/kbaseIncubator/deploy_dev/blob/master/README-deploy.md) that describes in detail the steps that are performed by the deployment script.
+If you encounter problems when trying to deploy, you can look at the [README-deploy](README-deploy.md) file that describes in detail the steps that are performed by the deployment script.

 ## Resetting